Eat to Live

 - Refined Sweets

-The object of Dr. Fuhrman's "Eat to Live" Plan is to eat all you want of high nutrient density foods.
+The object of Dr. Fuhrman’s “Eat to Live” Plan is to focus on eating to live and consume all you want of high nutrient density foods.

 References: Eat to Live, Dr. Joel Fuhrman